 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Vital signs: Caregivers will check your blood pressure, heart rate, breathing rate, and temperature to assess your health.
-They will also ask about your pain.
+- Vital signs include a check of your heart rate, blood pressure, breathing rate, and temperature.
 Your vital signs may be checked several times while you are in the hospital.

-- Pulse oximeter: A pulse oximeter monitors the oxygen in your blood.
-Your body may not get enough oxygen if your heart pumps too slowly or too weakly.
+- A pulse oximeter monitors the oxygen in your blood.
+Your body may not get enough oxygen if your heart pumps too slowly.
 A cord with a clip or sticky strip will be placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

-- Temporary pacemaker: A temporary pacemaker is a short-term emergency treatment while you are in the hospital.
-The pacemaker is applied to your skin with sticky pads or placed into a neck or chest vein.
-A pacing device about the size of a small book helps keep your heartbeat stable.
+- A temporary pacemaker is a short-term treatment in the hospital.
+The pacemaker is applied to your skin with sticky pads or placed into a vein in your neck or chest.
+A small pacing device helps keep your heartbeat stable.

-- Permanent pacemaker: A permanent pacemaker is implanted under the skin of your chest or abdomen during surgery.
+- A permanent pacemaker is implanted under the skin of your chest or abdomen during surgery.
 A tiny battery creates electrical impulses that keep your heart rate regular.